dellamora/data-structures-and-algorithms/README.md

 #  Data Structures and Algorithms

-This repository contains my personal study and implementation of various algorithms and data structures with Go, as well as solutions to LeetCode problems.
+This repository contains my personal study and implementation of various algorithms and data structures with GoLang, as well as solutions to LeetCode problems.
 I've created this project to not only solidify my understanding of these fundamental concepts but also to share my code with others who may find it useful (:

 ### LeetCode Profile
 [dellamora](https://leetcode.com/dellamora/)